HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-LogSoftmax                                No       No        No        No       No     torch.nn MaxPool2d                                 No       No        No        No       No     torch.nn MaxPool3d                                 No       No        No        No       No     torch.nn Mish                                      No       No        No        No       No     torch.nn MSELoss                                   No       No        No        No       No     torch.nn NLLLoss                                   No       No        No        No       No     torch.nn
+LogSoftmax                                No       No        No        No       No     torch.nn MaxPool2d                                 No       No        No        No       No     torch.nn MaxPool3d                                 No       No        No        No       No     torch.nn MultiLabelMarginLoss                      No       No        No        No       No     torch.nn MultiMarginLoss                           No       No        No        No       No     torch.nn Mish                                      No       No        No        No       No     torch.nn MSELoss                                   No       No        No        No       No     torch.nn NLLLoss                                   No       No        No        No       No     torch.nn